-Making your Wix site multilingual doesn’t have to be complicated, in fact, it’s actually pretty simple when you find the right multilingual solution to work with.
+Luckily, making your Wix site multilingual doesn’t have to be complicated, in fact, it’s actually pretty simple when you find the right Wix multilingual solution to work with.

 Does Wix support multi-language?